temporalio/documentation/docs-src/go/reference-activityoptions.md

 #### HeartbeatTimeout

-To set a [Heartbeat Timeout](/concepts/what-is-a-heartbeat-timeout), Create an instance of `ActivityOptions` from the `go.temporal.io/sdk/workflow` package, set the `RetryPolicy` field, and then use the `WithActivityOptions()` API to apply the options to the instance of `workflow.Context`.
+To set a [Heartbeat Timeout](/concepts/what-is-a-heartbeat-timeout), create an instance of `ActivityOptions` from the `go.temporal.io/sdk/workflow` package, set the `RetryPolicy` field, and then use the `WithActivityOptions()` API to apply the options to the instance of `workflow.Context`.

 ```go
 activityoptions := workflow.ActivityOptions{